bsguedes/bot-finder-core/README.md

 ## Example

-An very simple example of a bot can be found in my bot-finder-player repository.
+An very simple example of a bot can be found in my bot-finder-player repository on GitHub.